 Integrated quizzes featuring adaptive assessment level up or down depending on the student's responses.
 This customizes the experience for each student and offers more practice for those who need it while avoiding boring students who are ready to move on.
+Page 2 Note: Students will need to "refresh" the adaptive assessments after extended use by holding the "shift" button and clicking the refresh icon in the browser header (see "refresh" icon image to the left).
 Why Rhymes?

-Research has shown that rhymes are very effective for language acquisition.
+С Research has shown that rhymes are very effective for language acquisition.
 They make it easier for learners to remember the words, and they reinforce the vowel sounds in English.
 Identifying rhyming words like "swap" and "top" can help students with the challenging fact that different vowels can make the same vowel sound.
 This can be especially helpful for English language learners. "swap" & "top" are rhyming words in lines 17 & 18 in The Galápagos Tortoise Rhyming words - Get ready to listen Some poems have rhymes.
 One type of rhyme is where two words have the same or similar vowel sounds and the same or similar following consonant sounds, like "bake" and "make."
 In English, vowels are "A," "E," "I," "O," "U," and sometimes "Y." Consonants are all the other letters of the alphabet.
+Listen for the rhyming words from "The Cat in the Hat:" The sun did not shine.